 - A dialog to save the new bitmap appears.
 Save the new image as a TGA.
-Important: make this a 32bit image (and likely the gamma override of 1.0 especially if making a normal map).
+Important: make this a 32bit image with pre-multiplied alpha (and likely the gamma override of 1.0 especially if making a normal map).

 - The new image is assigned to Specular Level and the target slot.

 When you click the Do It button, the tool will: